dorianbenitez/project_10/business_mapper/README.md

 If you are receiving an error regarding babel-loader compatability, run the following:

-  1. "npm ls babel-loader"   // to see the dependency versions you maintain 2a. "npm r babel-loader"   // run this if there are multiple babel-loader files 2b. "yarn add babel-loader@8.0.6 -- dev"  // run this if the version is not 8.0.6
+  1. "npm ls babel-loader"   // to see the dependency versions you maintain
+  2. "npm r babel-loader"   // run this if there are multiple babel-loader files
+  3. "yarn add babel-loader@8.0.6 -- dev"  // run this if the installed version is not 8.0.6
-  3. "npm start"
+  4. "npm start"
-  4. "npm test"
+  5. "npm test"

   If you are still running into errors about babel-loader, follow these steps:
   - Delete the package-lock.json file, the "yarn.lock" file, and the "node_modules" folder.